Locations:

 Prevention

-• Avoid drinking alcohol to excess and using recreational drugs.
-These can affect your ability to swallow.
+• Avoid drinking alcohol to excess

-• Stay upright when you are eating.
+• Stay upright when you’re eating and drinking

-• Chew slowly and completely.
+• Chew slowly and completely

 Outlook / Prognosis